-Located just I-90, Amabilis Mountain is a summit that is very convient to reach.
+Located just I-90, Amabilis Mountain is a summit that is very convenient to reach.
 It is only an hour from Seattle and in winter is it one of the more popular cross country ski area here.
 However in summer this mountain is very ignored to hikers due to more popular mountains in the I-90 corridor.
 There are no true sense of trails on this mountain.
-However there is a dirt road that head all the to the foot of the true summit.
+However there is a dirt road that leads all the to the foot of the true summit.
 On all the websites I have ever read this road is closed to hiking.
 However the road is not gated and is very well maintained, leading somone to drive basically all the way to the summit.
 My group decided to walk the road which is about 5 miles and 2200 feet up one way.

 Amabilis Mountain's true summit is actually away from looks at first to be the summit area.
-The part of the mountain rises to 4554 where the little beacon is.
+The eastern part of the mountain rises to 4554 where the little beacon is.
 The true summit is on the northern part is 4570.
 The summit rocks are home to excellent closeup views of Kachess Lake and a nice northerly view towards Mount Daniel and the rest of the Cascades.
-I here there is a good view of Rainier from Amabilis but the clouds blocked me from witnessing those views.
+I hear there is a good view of Rainier from Amabilis but the clouds blocked me from witnessing those views.
 Still the view of Kachess Lake makes heading to the summit more than worthwhile.

 The road up is simple to follow to the summit.
-Take the most well graded road all the way up and stay on the main road to within site of the summit.
+Take the mostly well graded road all the way up and stay on the main road to within site of the summit.
 Then head to the left and look for the faint trail that is near a pull out area.
 In winter this is a cross country ski trail and will be easy to follow.
 Once on the faint trail follow it to the summit rocks where decent north views await.

 Red TapeIn winter a SNO-PARK pass is required.
 In summit I would bring a Northwest Pass, though I didn't see a sign.